ahubi/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-The overall pipeline consists of 5 main steps, all of the are marked and described above.
+The overall pipeline consists of 5 main steps, all of the steps are marked and described above.
+Trying the pipeline on the challenge video showed that there is room for improvements and optimizations.
+During testing on the project video I realized that the bridges with tree shadows and different pavement color are bringing the pipeline into troubles to stay in lane.
+I applied some sanity checks and tweaked the parameters when evaluating the lines.
+Please refer to Line class functions radius_in_range(), position_in_range() which are evaluating lines and whether they should be accepted.

+Some further investigation could be done in finding a better thresholding process to generate more precise binary images.
+Another important area for investigation will be to find out a better line detection algorithm.
+It might be helpful to calculate radii based on smaller portions of the image.
+Additionally to that more strict sanity rules could be applied.